karthikk1006/Autism-Classification/README.md

 ## Deployed Link

-You can access the app directly at [Traffic Management App](https://autism-classification.streamlit.app/)
+You can access the app directly at [Autism Classification App](https://autism-classification-prediction.streamlit.app/Models)